haskell-effectful/effectful/README.md

 1. Very fast.

-2. Internals of the library are reasonably easy to reason about.
+2. Easy to use API (no boilerplate code and dealing with arcane types).

 3. Correct semantics in presence of runtime exceptions (no more lost or discarded state).